JaedenPike/Spring-2025/README.md

-instructions to use my programs
+instructions to use my program